shurygindv/bs-rsuite-ui-react/README.md

 ```

-III.
-We would be to see a sea of colors, sky and sun, there are two ways to achieve it:
+**III**.
+We would be to see a sea of colors, sky and sun, there are two ways to achieve it, import:

-as LESS
+LESS:

 ```reason
 [%bs.raw {|require('rsuite/lib/styles/index.less')|}];